confluentinc/event-streaming-patterns/docs/event-processing/event-filter.md

 ## References
 * This pattern is derived from [Message Filter](https://www.enterpriseintegrationpatterns.com/patterns/messaging/Filter.html) in Enterprise Integration Patterns by Gregor Hohpe and Bobby Woolf
-* See this [Kafka Tutorial](https://kafka-tutorials.confluent.io/filter-a-stream-of-events/ksql.html) for a full example of filtering event streams.
+* See the Kafka Tutorial [How to filter a stream of events](https://kafka-tutorials.confluent.io/filter-a-stream-of-events/ksql.html) for detailed examples of filtering event streams.